BilalEssafi1/my-practice-repository/README.md

 - Log in to GitHub.
 - Go to the repository for this project: https://github.com/BilalEssafi1/project1-morocco-guide.
 - Click on the Fork button on the right hand corner.
-- Select "Create a new fork"
+- Select "Create a new fork".

   How to Clone this project:
 - Log in to GitHub.